Ben Limback Athletics

 Alma Mater: Concordia University, Nebraska

 Ben Limback was officially named head men's basketball coach at Concordia University on March 12, 2013.
-Limback completed his fourth season as head coach at his alma mater in 2016-17.
-He also serves as Athletic Recruitment Coordinator.
+Limback completed his fifth season as head coach at his alma mater in 2017-18.

-Under Limback, the Bulldogs have improved their win total each season, while producing records of 8-21, 16-15, 18-12 and 21-10 over the past four years.
+Under Limback, the Bulldogs improved their win total each season from 2013-17, while producing records of 8-21, 16-15, 18-12 and 21-10, respectively.
 Led by second team All-American Chandler Folkerts, the 2016-17 team broke the school single-season record for scoring average (88.7) and finished with the program's most wins since the 2004-05 campaign.
 The 2016-17 squad also toppled five nationally-ranked teams and captured the CIT championship.
 It was the third CIT title at CUNE for Limback.
+The 2017-18 Bulldogs went 17-13 overall behind second team All-GPAC performers Jake Hornick and Clay Reimers.

 Limback, a 1999 Concordia graduate and native of Cedar Falls, Iowa, spent nine years as the head coach at CU-Ann Arbor prior to taking over in Seward.
 Limback, who also served as the school’s director of admissions from 2010-12 and its athletics director from 2009-2011, is the Cardinals’ all-time winningest men’s basketball head coach with 115 victories.